LukasDrinkwater/LukasDrinkwater/README.md

 # Hey there, I'm Lukas!

-I'm currently a software support engineer and I'm learning font and backend devlopment.
+Currently, I'm refining my skills while working as a software support engineer with the goal of transitioning into a front end developer role.
 My interests lie in creating robust and user-friendly applications using technologies such as JavaScript, HTML, CSS, React, Node.js, Express, and MongoDB/Mongoose.
-Currently, I'm refining my skills while working as a software support engineer with the goal of transitioning into a front end developer role.

 ## 🔭 Current Projects